AirConsole/airconsole-construct2/README.md

 # AirConsole Construct2
 Construct2 Plugin for AirConsole Version 1.6.0

 ## Installation
-[download the plugin only](airconsole.c2addon) and drag it in to Construct 2 or

-[download files as zip](../../archive/master.zip) and drag and drop the airconsole.c2addon file into the Construct2 application.
+[Download the plugin only](airconsole.c2addon) and drag it in to Construct 2 or [Download files as zip](../../archive/master.zip) and drag and drop the airconsole.c2addon file into the Construct2 application.

 More information about the plugin:

 http://developers.airconsole.com/#/guides/construct2

+## Changes in version 1.4.5
+* Implemented action NavigateHome: requesting all devices to open AirConsole store

 ## Changes in version 1.4.4
 * Update to API 1.6.0